renn-es/renn.es/content/_index.md

 <!-- ![](/penguin_in_space.png) -->

-*Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Gentoo Linux.
+*Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Debian Linux.
 Everything is set up focused on security, simplicity and minimalism.
 We use it for our daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc.

 We like doing things the "old school" way: here you won't see a Nextcloud instance or the like.
 We prefer writing plain text files and syncing them with tools that comply to the UNIX philosophy: do one thing and do it well.